This is not about transferring analog shop floor management to a drive, visualizing key figures on a monitor or sending lists of measures via e-mail.

 OPEX: Worldwide Operational Excellence Initiative

-The ROI OPEX model: activating excellence forces.
-You learn from mistakes – this applies to people as well as companies.
-The important thing is that this leads to continuous improvement.
-In industry, this falls under the heading ‘operational excellence’, or OPEX for short.
-Instead of resorting to off-the-shelf solutions, companies should develop their own strategies here.
-Just like the group from the steel industry that, in this case, successfully implemented the ROI OPEX model at its plants.
+The ROI-EFESO OPEX model: activate the forces of excellence.
+You learn from mistakes.
+It is important that continuous improvement is the result.
+In industry, this is targeted as "Operational Excellence", or OPEX for short.
+Instead of resorting to off-the-shelf solutions, companies should develop their own strategies here - like the group from the steel industry, which successfully used the OPEX model from ROI-EFESO in its plants.

 Cost reduction/restructuring due to market changes